Discrete Inclusions of C*-algebras: Characterization of C*-discrete inclusions

-where, as usual, $\{u(c)_i\}_1^n$ is a right Pimsner--Popa basis for $F(c)$. \end{lem} \begin{proof} This structure corresponds to the $\dag$-structure in the module C*-category corresponding to $\langle B\rangle_F$ as explained under Equation \ref{eq:UnderlyingAlg}, and Example \ref{ex:GenericCStarAO}.
+where, as usual, $\{u(c)_i\}_1^n$ is a right Pimsner--Popa basis for $F(c)$. \end{lem} \begin{proof} This structure corresponds to the $\dag$-structure in the module C*-category corresponding to $\langle B\rangle_F$ as explained under Eqn. \ref{eq:UnderlyingAlg}, and Ex. \ref{ex:GenericCStarAO}.
 The last assertion follows from direct computation. \end{proof}

 To see that $\langle \psi\rangle$ is a categorical cp map, (since $\cC$ admits direct sums) it suffices to see that for each $c\in\cC,$ $\langle \psi\rangle_{\bar c\otimes c}:\langle B\rangle_F(\bar c\otimes c)\to \langle D\rangle_F(\bar c\otimes c)$ is a positive map connecting these C*-algebras.
 To do so, we compose the isomorphism from Equation \ref{eq:UnderlyingAlg} together with the usual Frobenius Reciprocity in $\fgpBim(A)$ to obtain an endomorphism $\hat f\in\End_{A-B}(F(c)\boxtimes_A B)$ from $f\in\rCorr_{A-A}(F(\overline{c}\otimes c)\to \cB)$.
 This allows us to work directly on the associated $\cC$-module cyclic C*-category corresponding to $\langle B\rangle_F$.
 Now in this picture, applying $\langle \psi\rangle_{\bar c \otimes c}$ to an element of the form $\hat{f}^\dag\circ \hat f$ yields (suppressing the natural isomorphisms $\overline{F(c)}\cong F(\bar c)$):